Alzheimer's disease and other dementias

 This leaflet is aimed at:

-and other dementias who provide continuing help and support,
+dementias who provide continuing help and support, without payment,

-health team involved in the care and treatment of the person with
+involved in the care and treatment of the person with the

-partnerships when the person has first been diagnosed with
+when the person has first been diagnosed with Alzheimer’s disease

 For the carer

-that have in common loss of brain function.
-This is usually
+common loss of brain function.
+This is usually progressive and

-progressive and eventually severe.
-There are over 100 different
+eventually severe.
+There are over 100 different types of dementia.

 Early changes in the person’s behaviour